VirgilSecurity/awesome-virgil/README.md

 # Production Applications
 * [Virgil Messenger iOS](https://itunes.apple.com/us/app/virgil-messenger/id1374223472) - End-to-end encrypted messenger with passwordless authentication.
 It is a perfect solution for those who care about their privacy.
-* [Virgil Messanger Android](https://play.google.com/store/apps/details?id=com.virgilsecurity.android.virgilmessenger) - End-to-end encrypted messenger with passwordless authentication.
+* [Virgil Messenger Android](https://play.google.com/store/apps/details?id=com.virgilsecurity.android.virgilmessenger) - End-to-end encrypted messenger with passwordless authentication.
 It is a perfect solution for those who care about their privacy.

 # Integrations